Biometria-se/grizzly/docs/example.md

 # Example

-The directory `example/` is an working project that sends request to public REST API endpoints, **please do not abuse these**.
+The directory `example/` is an working project that sends requests to public REST API endpoints, **please do not abuse these**.

 ## Structure